lisc-tools/lisc/README.rst

 In addition to connecting to external APIs, LISC also provides:

 - A database structure, and save and load utilities for storing collected data
-- Custom data objects for managing collected data
+- Custom data objects for managing and preprocessing collected data
 - Functions and utilities to analyze collected data
 - Data visualization functions for plotting collected data and analysis outputs